 15 Jan 2021

 This week marks the fifth anniversary of the release of Tilting Point and Wicked Realm Games’ Star Trek Timelines.
 From the start, we’d conceived of Timelines as a story-driven game with a great hook: what if an uncontrollable series of temporal anomalies forced characters from every era of Star Trek into the same timeline together?
-We also partnered with actor John de Lancie, who famously portrayed Q, to help breathe authentic Star Trek audio into the game.
+We also partnered with actor John de Lancie, who famously portrayed Q, to help breathe authentic Star Trek drama into the game.

 But as Q once reminded Picard, the trial never ends: a successful launch doesn’t guarantee a game’s long lifespan, or that the developers have learned enough to ensure continued success.